Let’s Discuss How a Cavity is Formed

 How to Avoid Cavities?

-One of the easiest steps to take to prevent cavities is to properly brush your teeth.
-Using a soft-bristled brush, gently brush every surface of each tooth.
-This removes the sugars that bacteria feed on and can also remove plaque.
+The best precaution you can take is to properly brush your teeth.
+Use a soft-bristled brush to gently brush your teeth.
+Ensure you thoroughly clean every surface of each tooth.
+Do it for at least two minutes.
+This will eliminate the sugars that bacteria feed on and get rid of plaque.

-Most importantly, visit your dentist regularly.
-Most people should get a dental checkup every six months.
+Most importantly, visit your dentist at least once every six months.
 Your dentist will examine your teeth and spot any problems early, meaning decay won’t have a chance to get bad enough to require a crown, root canal, or extraction.
 Regular oral exams and cleaning will also help prevent decay from forming.